LLNL/serac/src/docs/sphinx/theory_reference/solid.rst

 and :math:`\epsilon` is the linearized strain tensor.
 Note that this model is only valid for small strains where the neo-Hookean model is nearly equivalent.
 It is included mostly for testing purposes.

-Optionally, we can also model linear viscoelasticity by adding
+Optionally, we can add a Kelvin-Voigt linear visoelastic term by adding

 .. math::